sujith-eag/Learning_Journey/JavaScript/1_Data_Types/01_basics/0_Lexical_Structure.md

 ```

+---

 #### Literals

-Literals

 A literal is a data value that appears directly in a program.
-The following are all
+The following are all literals:
-literals:
 ```js
 12      // The number twelve
 1.2     // The number one point two